Carol Saline

-Carol Saline is a journalist, broadcaster, author and public speaker.
+Carol Saline (née Auerbach; May 17, 1939 – August 30, 2025) was an American journalist, broadcaster, author and public speaker.

+Background

+Saline was born Carol Sue Auerbach in Philadelphia on May 17, 1939, though for many years she had believed her birthday was May 19.
+She was raised in Camden, New Jersey.
+A graduate of Syracuse University, Saline held a dual degree in English and Journalism.
+While in school, she was a member of Sigma Delta Tau sorority.

+She had two children with her first husband, Jack Saline, and resided in Philadelphia with her second husband, Paul Rathblott.

+Saline died from acute myeloid leukemia at her home, on August 30, 2025, at the age of 86.
+In the months before her death, she began speaking with journalists at The New York Times and The Philadelphia Inquirer, disclosing that she was terminally ill and helping prepare obituaries.

 Career

-She has written eight books.
+Saline wrote eight books.
 They include Dr. Snow: How the FBI Nailed an Ivy League Coke King, Straight Talk: How to Get Closer to Others by Saying What You Really Mean, and A Guide to Good Health.

-Along with photographer Sharon Wohlmuth, she has co-authored five photo-essay books.
+She collaborated with photographer Sharon Wohlmuth on five photo-essay books.
 Their most popular, Sisters, spent 63 weeks on the New York Times bestseller list and sold over one million copies.
 It was followed by Mothers & Daughters, which hit No. 1 on every national best-seller list.
 A third bestseller, Best Friends, completed this trilogy.
 A fourth book, Sisters: 10th Anniversary Edition, came out in October 2004.
 A day in the life of the American Woman, was published in October 2005.